revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

-666 i.e. rw-rw-rw- is the default permission of a file, when it is created.
+666 i.e.rw-rw-rw- is the default permission of a file, when it is created.

 </blockquote>